 Voyage 1.
 THE UNIVERSAL MEDITERRANEAN

 THE MEDITERRANEAN has always exerted an irresistible charm on us for far too many reasons.
 If the Hellenes have done great, they owe it to this sea rather than the mainland.
 The Phoenicians likewise, just like every other Mediterranean people that have left their mark on the history of Mare Nostrum.
 The same is true, more or less, for all coastal peoples.
 We are primarily Mediterranean peoples, and only secondarily European, Asian, African, Balkan, Levantine, or whatever else.
-In spite of that, however, very few have Mediterranean conscience: the sea that once united us, even during our military confrontations, now seems as if keeping us apart.
+Despite that, however, very few have Mediterranean conscience: the sea that once united us, even during our military confrontations, now seems as if keeping us apart.

 The importance of this small, landlocked sea is far greater than we can imagine: the Mediterranean has been the most crucial crucible of civilizations in the world, because it unites the three most important continents: Africa, where man was born; Asia, where he was civilized; and Europe, where he was liberated – on Greek soil, as is well known.
 Thus, it was quite natural for the Mediterranean aura to penetrate deep into the territory of these continents and its historical space to greatly exceed its narrow geographic boundaries.